HELPFUL RESOURCES

 TRUST FUNDING GUIDE

 Along with all your Trust & Will documents, they will send you a "Trust Funding Guide" if you created a living trust.
-Please remember to review this guide carefully.
-At the end of the guide, there is a document called "Bill of Transfer" that basically assigns all your personal property and other miscellaneous assets to your trust.
+Please review this guide carefully.
+At the end of the guide, there is a document called "Bill of Transfer" that basically "assigns" all your personal property and other miscellaneous assets to your trust.
 This is a good "catch-all" (backup) document that you should also date and sign.
 It can also be notarized if you wish.
 This document may be helpful if you forgot to add an asset to your trust.
 Also, make sure your "Schedule of Assets" is complete.
 This should contain a list of all trust assets.
 As you accumulate assets in the future, add them to your schedule (initial and date next to anything you add).
 Remember that assets listed on the schedule of assets are NOT actually in your trust until you change title on the asset.
-See video below.
+See videos below.

-TWO FUNNELS GRAPHIC
+THE TWO FUNNELS GRAPHIC

 This "Two Funnels" graphic was created to help clients understand how their assets will pass once they create a living trust.
 Remember, your trust is not finished until it is signed and notarized.
 It does not exist until that happens.
 The date of the trust is part of its name.
 For example, "Smith Family Trust, dated January 12, 2024."
 Some assets go "in" your trust.
 That means you have to literally change the name on the asset (file a new deed, go to bank and change account name, etc.).
 Other assets pass through the "Beneficiary Forms" funnel.
 These assets should have beneficiaries listed.
 In many cases, naming your trust as beneficiary might make sense.
 For example, we generally advise clients to make their living trust the beneficiary of life insurance (assuming you want your trust to control the proceeds of the life insurance).
 For retirement accounts, it's generally best to name human beings as long as they are not minors.
 Also naming a spouse usually has tax advantages.
 You might also consider naming your living trust as beneficiary of retirement accounts (primary or secondary).
 That could be helpful if minors are involved.
 Consult with your CPA and attorney before making such decisions.
+To see the "Two Funnels" graphic, click here.

 INSURANCE RESOURCES - LIFE, AUTO, HOME